lmajano07/technical_test/README.md

 - Implemented clean architecture principles
 - State managed with `Riverpod`
+  - This is because it offers enhanced state managment compared to setState or Provider.
+It also offers simpler interaction between multiple providers.
+Comes with different provider types with different purposes.
+Reduces boilerplate code on some implementations compared to other state managment tools
 - Local storage managed with `SQLite`
   - This is because SQLite offers more secure and stable storage than SharedPreferences.
 SharedPreferences should be used only for non-valuable data such as preferences or tokens
 - Contains dark mode